-&lt;sup>112 I suspect that studies suggesting that litigants worry about costs arrive at this result because they do not ask about costs in relation to other concerns.
+&lt;sup>113 I suspect that studies suggesting that litigants worry about costs arrive at this result because they do not ask about costs in relation to other concerns.
 After all, any litigant worries about costs.
-But only when we ask about the importance of cost-concerns in relation to other concerns can we discern the relative importance of one concern over all others.
+But only when we ask about the importance of cost concerns in relation to other concerns can we discern the relative importance of one concern over all others.

-&lt;sup>113 Even if the surveys were not anonymous, it would be surprising if survey respondents (like judges) would lie about their true preferences.
+&lt;sup>114 Even if the surveys were not anonymous, it would be surprising if survey respondents (like judges) would lie about their true preferences.

-&lt;sup>114 Coordination among survey respondents is extremely unlikely given the utilized sampling strategy.
+&lt;sup>115 Coordination among survey respondents is extremely unlikely given the utilized sampling strategy.
 See infra Section II.A.

-experience with litigation, are the wrong group to ask.
+Beyond questioning the accuracy of the survey responses, a different approach could justify a continued focus on speed, cost, and privacy by emphasizing benefits to non-litigants.
+After all, the findings of this Article draw on survey responses from litigants and judges.
+While they seemingly do not prize efficiency arguments highly, other stakeholders might.
+This is a viable line of argumentation.
+However, traditionally, reform proposals that emphasized speed, cost, and privacy have been justified with reference to the need of litigants and courts, not taxpayers or third parties.
+That is not to say that this kind of work could not be done.
+But it would require a careful account of why the people most directly impacted by litigation rules, who have the most incentives to evaluate procedural values, and who have the most experience with litigation are the wrong group to ask.
 For example, one might say that we are really interested in protecting taxpayers (whether they be litigants or not).
 However, such a focus would generate different reform proposals than those traditionally and currently in circulation.
 To take but one example, reforms of discovery procedures as currently implemented focus on the costs to litigants and will likely not unburden the wallets of taxpayers (if anything, more judicial involvement in discovery might lead to more work for tax-funded judges and clerks).